Olympic Games ceremony: Official closing of the Games

-Afterward, the president of the host city's Organizing Committee makes a speech.
-The IOC president then makes a speech before closing the Olympics by saying:And now, I declare the Games of the [ordinal number of Summer Olympics] Olympiad/[ordinal number of Winter Olympics] Olympic Winter Games closed; and in accordance with our tradition, I call upon the youth of the world to assemble, four years from now, in [name of next host city] to celebrate with us; the Games of the [subsequent ordinal number of Summer Olympics] Olympiad/[subsequent ordinal number of Winter Olympics] Olympic Winter Games.If the next Olympic Games is not scheduled for four years after the current one, the IOC president will instead reference the different timeframe.
-For instance, the 2020 Summer Olympics were postponed to 2021 due to the COVID-19 pandemic, so IOC President Thomas Bach instead stated "I call upon the youth of the world to assemble, three years from now, in Paris."
-A similar situation occurred at the 1992 Winter Olympics, which were held only two years before the next Winter Olympics in 1994 so that the Summer and Winter Games would be in different years moving forward.
-Unlike the opening ceremony, the head of state or representative of the host country does not give a speech at the closing ceremony.
+After the host handover, the president of the host city's Organizing Committee makes a speech.
+The IOC president then makes a speech before closing the Olympics:And now, I declare the Games of the [ordinal number of modern Olympiads] Olympiad/[ordinal number of Winter Olympics] Olympic Winter Games closed; and in accordance with our tradition, I call upon the youth of the world to assemble, four years from now, in [name of next host city] to celebrate with us; the Games of the [subsequent ordinal number of Summer Olympics] Olympiad/[subsequent ordinal number of Winter Olympics] Olympic Winter Games.If the next Olympic Games is not scheduled for four years after the current one, the IOC president instead references the altered timeframe.
+For instance, the 2020 Summer Olympics were postponed until 2021 because of the COVID-19 pandemic; therefore IOC President Thomas Bach stated: "I call upon the youth of the world to assemble, three years from now, in Paris."
+A similar situation occurred at the 1992 Winter Olympics, which were held only two years before the next Winter Olympics in 1994, so that the Summer and Winter Games would be in different years in the future.
+Unlike during the opening ceremony, the head of state or representative of the host country gives no speech at the closing ceremony.

 Finally, the Olympic cauldron is extinguished, marking the end of the current Games and the start of a new cycle.

-Following the conclusion of the ceremony protocol, it is not uncommon for the ceremony to continue on with an "afterparty" of concert performances as a finale; the 2000 Summer Games closing ceremony features various Australian musicians, the 2010 Winter Games closing ceremony featured various Canadian musicians, the 2016 closing ceremony featured a tribute to the Rio Carnival, and the 2018 Winter Olympic Games opening and closing ceremonies were focused on the Korean Wave movement, with boy group Exo as performers.
-The IOC also added a performance by the Dutch DJ Martin Garrix.
+After the ceremony protocol has concluded, the ceremony commonly continues with an "afterparty" of concert performances as a finale.
+For example, the 2000 Summer Games closing ceremony featured Australian musicians; the 2010 Winter Games closing ceremony featured Canadian musicians; the 2016 closing ceremony featured a tribute to the Rio Carnival; and the 2018 Winter Olympic Games opening and closing ceremonies focused on the Korean Wave movement, with boy group Exo performing.
+The IOC added a performance by the Dutch disc jockey (DJ) Martin Garrix.